zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

         ![The information above is entered in the Add Collection dialog box.](media/add-orders-collection.png "Add Collection dialog box")

-3. If they do not already exist, repeat steps 1 and 2 to create collections for:
+3. If they do not already exist, use the best-for-you-organic database id to repeat steps 1 and 2 to create collections for:

     - users
     - plans